chris-wynne/docker-environments/README.md

 ## Software requirements

-These guides are set up using the below recommended software & extensions.
+The README guides featured in these folders are set up using the below recommended software & extensions.

 ### Docker desktop